 When information is costly to acquire, agents may pay more attention to some sources of information and ignore others.
 The correlation in forecasts reflect the common information agents pay attention to - more attention to one source of information will induce greater correlation between forecasted variables affected by that information.
 In this paper, I propose a way to measure a forecaster's attention to different dimensions of the relevant space of information.
 Forecasts made by someone who faces a cost on information acquisition will be less sensitive to new information (shrinkage), and in some cases completely insensitive (thresholding).
 Using a novel mapping between a generalized rational inattention model and factor models, I show that a time series panel of forecasts made by a rationally inattentive forecaster includes an extra shrinkage and thresholding "attention" matrix relative to their full information counterpart.
 I propose an econometric procedure to estimate the elements of this relative "attention" matrix, which capture the degree of attention to a specific dimension.
 The measure is valid for a broad subset of information cost functions.
 As an empirical application, I consider data from the Survey of Professional Forecasters.
-Better-performing forecasters are found to pay more attention than poorly performing forecasters across all dimensions, and, within forecaster, attention to less important dimensions of the information space is lower than attention to more important dimensions.
+Better-performing forecasters are found to pay more attention than poorly performing forecasters across all dimensions, and, within forecaster, attention to less important dimensions.